Design, Death and

 “It was sad but she was suffering.
 It was better to end it for her.”

-“I could tell he was getting worse and worse.
+“I could tell he was getting worse.
 It was just heartbreaking to watch.
 After he threw up one night I knew that I had to take him in the next day.”

 5- Family members need to convey the passing of their pet to other family members with grace and consideration to avoid unintentionally increasing the shock felt by the receiving party.